ngrx-utils/ngrx-utils/README.md

 #### What is the tradeoff:

-* When your action come from a stream like Web Socket, or when you want to use Redux Dev Tools replay action, this operator won't work because we cannot deserialize an instance of class.
+* When your action come from a stream like Web Socket, or when you want to use Redux Dev Tools to replay action, this operator won't work because we cannot deserialize an instance of class.
 In those case you should use `ofType` operator instead.

-### Reducer - VSCode auto complete action type
+### Reducer - VSCode autocomplete action type

 * Do I have to type string manually in switch block?
 Don't worry about it.
 Thanks to smart infer type of typescript and nice auto completion feature, we now can have auto complete action type without an enum or const.